oracle/truffleruby/doc/user/compatibility.md

 To help alleviate this problem, backtraces are automatically disabled in cases where we can detect that they will not be used.

+### Caller locations

+Using `Kernel#caller_locations` or `Thread.each_caller_location` might contain engine specific location objects and/or paths.
+This is expected and should be filtered in application code where necessary.

+The enumerator returned by `Thread.to_enum(:each_caller_location)` is not supporting iteration with `.next`.
+In CRuby this raises a `StopIteration`, while in TruffleRuby it iterates on an undetermined (related to where and how `.next` is called) call stack.
+It is not recommended to use this in any circumstance (neither CRuby nor TruffleRuby).

 ## C Extension Compatibility

 ### Identifiers may be macros or functions